Roasted Pork Tenderloin

 - To sear or not to sear?- I am a big fan of searing!
 Check out the blog post to see why!

-- For Serving: Feel free to make my easy brown gravy recipe to serve over this pork, along with my incredible mashed potatoes and roasted vegetables of your choice!
+- For Serving: Feel free to serve this with my easy garlic butter pasta or mashed potatoes along with roasted vegetables of your choice!

 To Make Gravy With the Pan Sauce: (After roasting is complete)